 Difference between Total Float and Free Float

 There are a few types of floats in project management.
-I will explain the difference between total float and free float in this post.
+I will explain the difference between total float vs free float in this post.
 PMP aspirants always get confused with these similar sounding terms.
-To compound the confusion, the concept of free float is not explained well in many books.
-In addition to the difference, I will answer the following questions.
+To compound the confusion, this concept is not explained well in many books.
+In addition to the difference, I will also answer the following questions.

 - What is the meaning and definition of different floats?

-- What is the purpose of these floats?
+- What is the purpose of floats in project management?

-- What are the important formulas and how do you calculate these floats?
+- What are the important formulas to calculate floats?

 Note: This post is written assuming that you understand the concept of Project Network Diagrams.
-You have already performed critical path method and have done Forward Pass and Backward Pass to determine Early Start (ES), Late Start (LS), Early Finish (EF) and Late Finish (LF) dates.
+In addition, you have already performed Forward Pass and Backward to arrive at critical path method; you are familiar with Early Start (ES), Late Start (LS), Early Finish (EF) and Late Finish (LF) dates.

 Generally speaking Float is also referred to as Slack.
 In some literature you might find these terms written as Total Slack and Free Slack.